keyr-syntax/Blog-platform/README.md

-see deployed website here--> https://syntax-blog-platform-project.keyrunasir.com/

-use the following credentials if necessary username = Admin, email= admin@gmail.com, password= admin

 This is a blog platform built using JavaScript, React/Vite, React-Bootstrap, Node.js, Express.js, and a MySQL database.

+See deployed website here--> https://syntax-blog-platform-project.keyrunasir.com/

+Use the following credentials if necessary username = Admin, email= admin@gmail.com, password= admin

 The blog platform has included all Must-Have Features, Bonus Features as well as additional Extra Features.